prg-grp/website/_members/eskandani.md

 publications: 'author^=*Eskandani'

 teaser: >
-    I am a part-time PhD student at the Technical University of Darmstadt and an Associate Scientist at ABB Corporate Research Center.
+    I am a PhD student at the Technical University of Darmstadt and an Associate Scientist at ABB Corporate Research Center.
-    My research interests include Cloud Computing, Software Engineering, and Software Architecture.
+    My research interests include Cloud Native Applications, Digital Twin, Software Architecture, and Software Engineering.
     Currently, I am working on programming models for decentralized and resilient systems.

 profile: